daKmoR/nested-dependencies-in-frontend/README.md

 - We need to be in full control of what ends up on the client's browser

 All this is probably problematic when adopting the node magic for the browser.
-Imho even if technically possible loading the code for a complex data-grid more then once should never be the goal.
+Imho even if technically possible loading the code for a complex data-grid more than once should never be the goal.

 ### How can we solve this?